Skip to main content

 Product filtering

-The merchandising interface includes a search bar in the toolbar that lets you quickly filter products while arranging your collection.
-Type a keyword to narrow the product grid to matching items — pinned products always remain visible so you can see the full merchandising context.
+The merchandising interface includes a Find search bar in the toolbar that lets you quickly locate products while arranging your collection.
+Type a keyword to search the entire collection on the server — pinned products always remain visible so you can see the full merchandising context.

 How filtering works